rickabrac/iOSCombineGPTClient/README.md

 ## Description

-• This GPT iPhone client app features a modern, reactive, unidirectional dataflow architecture, implemented in Combine.
+• This GPT client app for iOS features a modern, reactive, unidirectional dataflow architecture, implemented in Combine.

 ## Notes

-• Store.swift (state machine implementation) is adapted from https://obscuredpixels.com/managing-view-state-with-combine
+• Store.swift (state machine implementation) is adapted from https://obscuredpixels.com/managing-view-state-with-combine.

-• Chat interface is implemented in declarative UIKit and SwiftUI to demonostrate integration of both popular techniques.
+• Chat interface is implemented in declarative UIKit and SwiftUI to demonstrate integration of both techniques.

 • The project does not use storyboards because they combine view and navigation specification, which is unwieldy in large apps.

-• The project introduces my extensible, reactive routing/coordination framework.
+• The project introduces an extensible, reactive routing/coordination framework.

 • Flow control is described here: http://tyler.org/iOSCombineGPTApp/FlowControl.pngo

-• SwiftUI Views and UIViewControllers are tested using swift-snapshot-testing from Swift Package Manager.
+• SwiftUI Views and UIViewControllers are tested using swift-snapshot-testing via the Swift Package Manager.

 ## To-Do